-Day 1: Boston to Worcester, MA, 50 miles.
+Day 1: Boston to Milford, MA, 44 miles

-Day 2: Worcester, MA, to Providence, RI, 57 miles
+Day 2: Milford, MA, to Providence, RI, 37 miles

-You'll be riding along the Blackstone Valley today, including more than 12 miles of the Blackstone River Bikeway from Woonsocket to Lincoln, Rhode Island.
+From Blackstone, Massacusetts, you'll be riding along the Blackstone Valley, including more than 12 miles of the Blackstone River Bikeway from Woonsocket to Lincoln, Rhode Island.
 The area is part of the "cradle of the Industrial Revolution" — you'll enjoy views of historic mills and factories.

-Day 3: Providence, RI, to New Bedford, MA, 45 miles
+Day 3: Providence, RI, to New Bedford, MA, 51 miles

 Enjoy the beautifully scenic (but popular, so possibly crowded) East Bay Bike Path from India Point Park in Providence to Warren along the Narragansett Bay.
 A few coffee shops and other amenities are located on or a block from the trail if needed.
 It's a little sad to turn off the path in Warren to head east, so cheer yourself up at the turn with a classic Rhode Island treat: Del's Frozen Lemonade, 65 Child Street in Warren.

 Enjoy a stretch of greenway in Fairhaven, just across the bridge from New Bedford, before hitting the shoulders of slightly busy roads.
 Further north, the Cape Cod Canal bike path offers 7 miles of delightful trail before you walk your bike over the Sagamore Bridge and onto the Cape.
 Charming town centers such as Sandwich offer places to, well, order sandwiches.

-Enjoy coastal views riding out of town before hitting the scenic Cape Cod Rail Trail just out of South Dennis.
-The 22-mile bike path winds through Harwich, Brewster (with a detour through Nickerson State Park), Orleans (through the beautiful Rock Harbor area) and continues through a salt marsh to the Cape Cod National Seashore Center in Eastham and Le Count Hollow in Wellfleet.
+From Brewster, the Cape Cod Rail Trail continues to Orleans (through the beautiful Rock Harbor area) and on through a salt marsh to the Cape Cod National Seashore Center in Eastham and Le Count Hollow in Wellfleet.

-At 20 miles, stop at Eat Cake 4 Breakfast just off the trail in East Brewster for a rest stop treat, around the corner from a bike shop if you need it.
-Enjoy a gorgeous coastal road taking you to Provincetown, where you can wheel your bike onto the fast ferry ride back to Boston.
+Stop at Eat Cake 4 Breakfast Bakery just off the trail in East Brewster for breakfast, around the corner from a bike shop if you need it.
+Or enjoy a taste of France at PB Boulangerie in South Welfleet.